Floorp-Projects/Floorp/remote/doc/Prefs.md

 Preferences
 ===========

-There are a couple of preferences associated with the remote agent:
+There are a couple of preferences associated with the Remote Agent:

 Configurable preferences